wahyueko22/odoo-aws-s3-storage-adjustment/README.md

 ## Summary

-Allows to use Amazon S3 Bucket as file storage
+Allows to use Amazon S3 Bucket as file storage, this version is intended to read and upload file to S3 storage for image only

 ## Description